-The last course in a four-part series on grant writing for PhD students.
+The third course in a four-part series on grant writing for PhD students.
 All parts can be taken separately as well.

-Rubicon grant writing is a one-day workshop that logically follows the other three grant writing classes:
+Rubicon Grant Writing Training A is a one-day workshop that logically follows the first two grant writing classes:

-The training targets PhD students and postdocs who aim to submit a Rubicon grant proposal to NWO (or any other grant proposal that is similar to Rubicon and represents your first personal career grant as a PhD) and provides them with feedback on 4 important aspects of the grant proposal: the summary, the host section, the CV section, and the Knowledge exchange and impact paragraph.
-It furthermore informs participants about how the selection and shortlisting of candidates works, and provides other useful information and advice.
+The Rubicon A training targets PhD students and postdocs who aim to submit a Rubicon grant proposal to NWO before 29 November 2022 (or any other grant proposal that is similar to Rubicon and represents your first personal career grant as a PhD) and provides them with information on 4-5 important aspects of the grant proposal: the title, the summary, the host section, the CV section, and the Knowledge Utilisation section.
+It furthermore informs participants about how the selection of candidates works.
 There will also be plenty of time to ask questions about issues encountered while writing a first draft of the proposal.
-Trainers will not provide feedback on individual proposals.
+Trainers do not provide feedback on individual proposals during the actual course.

-Five days prior to the training you need to submit one PowerPoint slide that summarizes your most important aims for the Rubicon application.
-In addition, you need to submit the Summary of your proposal, your CV, Host Institute paragraph and Knowledge exchange paragraph, all in the Rubicon format, as well as 3 possible titles for your proposal.
+By 29 September 2022 you need to submit one PowerPoint slide that summarizes your most important aims for the Rubicon application.
+In addition, you need to submit the Summary of your proposal, your CV, Host Institute paragraph and Knowledge Utilisation section, all in the Rubicon format, as well as 3 potential titles for your proposal.

 |Date and time:||

-Keywords: Grant review process, grant proposal, scientific summary, proposal content and format, CV requirements, Knowledge Utilization/Exchange
+Keywords: Grant review process, grant proposal, scientific summary, proposal content and format, Narrative CV, Key Output, Knowledge Utilisation